top of page

 The Strzyga: The Double-Souled Vampire of Polish Folklore

 When I began searching for a new creature to feature on my blog, I wasn’t planning to explore another type of vampire.
 In fact, I was hoping to find something more obscure.
 But as I delved into the Strzyga from Polish folklore, I couldn’t help but become fascinated.
-Unlike most vampires, who are "created" by a vampire’s bite, a Strzyga is born with a dormant vampire nature, waiting to emerge.
+Unlike most vampires, who are "created" by a vampire’s bite, a Strzyga is born with a dormant vampire, waiting to emerge.
 How does this work?
-According to legend, a Strzyga is a person born with two hearts,
+According to legend, a Strzyga is a person born with two hearts, two se

 Dani Resh